 The report states that one of the rules of business involves measuring functional success with customer-centric metrics.
 They quote Jeff Bezos: “You want to be customer-obsessed, not competitor-obsessed.
 Customers are always dissatisfied and they always want more.
 If you’re competitor-obsessed and you’re a leader, you see everyone behind you and you slow down a bit.
 But customers pull you along.”

 Customer Experience is a board-level agenda item.
 Customer Experience is the battleground to win the hearts and wallets of consumers.
 It is the battleground to win markets, to disrupt markets and to create new markets.
 The battleground is no longer fought on with your product or your service alone.
 The battle is won by the experience that surrounds the consumer, the user or the buyer as a whole.
 The reality is if you don’t embrace Customer Experience, you will be disrupted yourself.

 Further hammering home Customer centricity is Forester’s second Rule of digital business in Forester’s Digital Transformation Playbook: “The second rule focuses on transforming teams, processes, and business operations in service of customers” (emphasis added).1

 To complete the punch is Forester’s fourth rule.
 “Digital innovation: Innovate at the intersection of experiences and operations.
 Digital innovators quickly launch new offerings, then improve them on the fly.
 They also use customer insights to identify incremental and sometimes breakthrough innovations.”1 (emphasis added).

 You can’t get far from the urgency of Customer Obsession and the criticality of Customer Experience.
-The same with employee experience.
+The same with the employee experience.
 A HIP enables Experiences.